-On June 1, 2004, the Company closed a non-brokered private placement financing of 687,409 units of the Company at a price of \$0.75 per unit for proceeds of \$515,557.
-Each unit consists of one common share of the Company and half a warrant of the Company, each full warrant entitles the holder to purchase one common share of the Company at a price of \$0.75 until June 1, 2006.
-The fair value of the purchase warrants were estimated using the Black-Scholes option pricing model based on the following assumptions: risk-free interest rate at 4%, expected life of 2 years, expected dividend rate of 0%, and volatility of 69%.
-As a result, the fair value was determined to be \$103,111.
+On June 1, 2004, the Company completed a non-brokered private placement financing of 687,409 units of the Company at a price of \$0.75 per unit for gross proceeds to the Company of \$515,557.
+Each unit consists of one common share of the Company and half a warrant of the Company.
+Each full warrant entitles the holder to purchase one common share of the Company at a price of \$0.75 until June 1, 2006.
+The common shares and warrants are subject to a hold period of 12-months as agreed to by the parties, expiring on June 1, 2005 and the certificates evidencing such securities will bear a legend to that effect.